NexarDeveloper/nexar-examples-py/README.md

 ## Design helper

-The design_helpers.py script queries the workspaces available and gets the users choice of workspace, as well as querying the projects in the workspace and gets the users choice of project they want to use.
+The design_helpers.py script queries the workspaces available and gets the user's choice of workspace, as well as querying the projects in the workspace and gets the user's choice of project they want to use.

 This script cant be executed by itself as it holds only functions and queries.
 The purpose of this script is to be used as an addition to any script that queries the design API, as most scripts will need to get the workspace and project the user wants to use.